|

 To overcome the addiction

 to nicotine, you have three choices.
-You can gradually reduce the number
+You can gradually reduce the amount

-of cigarettes that you smoke.
+of tobacco that you smoke.
 Or you can use nicotine patches to put nicotine

 into your system (while you refrain from smoking) as you gradually reduce